 What support can you offer me?

 My main role is to care for you as a new parent.
 I am your companion, supporting you to be the best parent you can be.
 I will ensure you are hydrated, prepare nutritious meals and snacks for you, listen to any worries and concerns you may have and signpost you to the latest evidence-based information where necessary.
 My experience as a Mother, Breastfeeding Counsellor and Nanny has given me a good grounding in baby care and feeding support to compliment my Doula training.
 I am happy to do light housework, such as hoovering and sorting the laundry, and to attend appointments with you.
 I can pop to the shops for you or take care of your newborn, settling them to sleep or babywearing whilst you rest.
-I also offer a Night Doula service.
+I also offer a Night Doula service and an Antenatal Course.

 How long does each session typically last?

 You can book me for as many sessions per week as required, each for as long as you need, to be arranged one week in advance.
 I have a number of clients at any one time so it is first-come first-served.
 To secure specific sessions each week block booking is advised.
 For specific infant feeding support, sessions depend on the individual situation and can be arranged as appropriate.

 How long does a Doula stay with a family?

 A Postnatal Doula will stay with a family for as long as is needed.

 What qualifications do you have?

 I am a Recognised Postnatal Doula with Developing Doulas and Doula UK.
 I am a FEDANT registered Breastfeeding Counsellor (Birth, Baby & You, Dee Bell RM IBCLC) and a Gentle Sleep Educator (BabyEm).
 I also have a CACHE Level 3 Diploma in Childcare and Education together with the Norland Diploma.

 What is the difference between my role as a Nanny and now as Doula Lou?